Decriminalization Advocacy Day at New York State Capitol

 February 25, 2025

 More than 20 advocates, survivors of trafficking, and consensual adult sex workers gathered to urge the New York State Legislature to pass S.3967 (Sepulveda) / A01029 (Kelles).
-Decriminalize Sex Work (DSW) staff was instrumental in organizing the Advocacy Day, which included around 25 meeting with legislative office to discuss the bill.
+Decriminalize Sex Work (DSW) staff was instrumental in organizing the Advocacy Day, which included around 25 meetings with legislative offices to discuss the bill.
 The common sense legislation would encourage sex workers and trafficking survivors who are crime victims and witnesses to report their experience to law enforcement, receive medical care, and seek help.

 People involved in commercial sexual activity, whether by choice or because they are being trafficked, are often targeted by predators who know they are unlikely to report victimization or seek medical attention for fear of their own arrest.
 When abusers are not reported to law enforcement, they are able to continue their acts of violence and exploitation with impunity.
 The bill has bipartisan support.
 Nine states have passed similar immunity laws in recent years, and several other states introduced legislation this year.